 Skip to Content

-The crash happened near Engelke Street and North Ennis Street just before 8 p.m., igniting a large explosion that could be heard at a fire station less than half a mile from the site, Whitmire said during a late-night press conference.
+The crash ignited a large explosion near Engelke Street and North Ennis Street that could be heard at a fire station nearly half a mile from the site, Houston Mayor John Whitmire said during a late-night news conference.

-The aircraft appears to have departed the Ellington Airport, which is about 17 miles south of the crash site, but its destination is unclear, the mayor said.
+The aircraft departed Ellington Airport, which is about 17 miles south of the crash site.
+Rutt said the helicopter did not have a flight data recorder, which is not required.

-Witness video shows fire personnel urging onlookers to clear the area where a fire was burning and warning them of a propane tank in the area.
+Witness video shows fire personnel urging onlookers to clear the area where a fire was burning and warning them of a nearby gas tank.

 “This is a tragic event tonight.
 It’s a tragic loss of life,” Diaz said.

-The mayor said the city is “fortunate” that the explosion was not more severe because there is a butane tank in the area.
+The mayor said the city is “fortunate” the explosion was not more severe because there is a gas tank in the area.

 “It will be a large investigation because of the expanse of the accident,” Diaz said.
 If residents find helicopter parts in the area, they should avoid touching them and notify fire or police officials, he added.